-Given Quebec Native Women's (QNW) mission to work on behalf of Indigenous women and their family to obtain recognition of their right to equality, in both legislative and constitutional terms1, QNW is therefore compelled to present its profound concerns regarding the Canadian Government's proposal to amend the Indian status provisions in section 6 of the Indian Act2 in its response to McIvor v.
+Given Quebec Native Women's (QNW) mission to work on behalf of Indigenous women and their family to obtain recognition of their right to equality, in both legislative and constitutional terms, QNW is therefore compelled to present its profound concerns regarding the Canadian Government's legislative proposal, Bill C-3, to amend the Indian status provisions in section 6 of the Indian Act in its response to McIvor v.
 Canada.

-While QNW appreciates this unique opportunity to address the historical discrimination faced not only by Aboriginal women but also by their male and female descendants under the Indian Act, an injustice which was not corrected with the passing of Bill C-31 in 1985, QNW deplores the restrictive vision proposed by the Federal Government and the lack of any effective and meaningful consultation with Aboriginal peoples.
+While QNW appreciates this unique opportunity to address the historical discrimination faced not only by Aboriginal women but also by their male and female descendants under the Indian Act, an injustice which was not corrected with the passing of Bill C-31 in 1985, QNW deplores the restrictive vision proposed by the Federal Government that will not truly end this discrimination and the lack of any effective and meaningful consultation with Aboriginal peoples.